Making Content Accessible

 outline_node = child.node.parent

-Example of a customized red focuse outline
+Figure 6: Example of a customized focus outline.

 As with dark mode, focus outlines are a case where adding an accessibility feature meant generalizing existing browser features to make them more powerful.
 And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for anything they like.